 To get a solid understanding of how to use your head voice, watch this video or read on below.

-As you’ve seen in the video, the best way to think about your head voice is it’s when you’re singing in your upper range, and you’re hearing the sound high in your head.
+The definition of head voice varies widely depending which vocal coach you are listening to.
+As you’ve seen in the video, I like to think about head voice as when you’re singing in your upper range, and you’re hearing the sound high in your head.

 You will also feel the vibration sensations more in your head as opposed to in your chest.